teambit/docs/docs/packages/02-install-packages.md

 ## Use installed component

-To use a component, you can use the `bit install` command or a package manager installation:
+To use a component, you can use the `bbit install` command or a package manager installation:

 ```shell
 npm install @bit/owner.collection.namespace.namespace.comp-id